murphyka/representation-space-info-comparison/README.md

 ## Quickest route to comparing full latent spaces:
 > `./download_trained_models.sh 7750 7755`

-Execute code in `Comparing_full_latent_spaces_with_Monte_Carlo.ipynb`, to evaluate consistency across FactorVAEs trained on smallnorb (or change to whatever dataset+models you have downloaded).
+Then execute code in `Comparing_full_latent_spaces_with_Monte_Carlo.ipynb`, to evaluate consistency across FactorVAEs trained on smallnorb (or change to whatever dataset+models you have downloaded).

 ## Longer explanation of the channel similarity pipeline:
 1. Download the desired models.
 Find the start and end model indices (**inclusive**)